-As we discussed in a previous chapter, options terminology is like a foreign language.
+As we discussed in a previous chapter, options terminology can feel like a foreign language.
 You’ve already learned terms like long, short, “in the money,” “out of the money,” and intrinsic value.
-A new set of unique spread terms must also be known for the exam.
+For the exam, you’ll also need to know the specific terms used to name spreads.

-You’ll learn why one option is dominant when you reach the math-based spread sections in the next two chapters.
+You’ll see exactly why one option is dominant when you reach the math-based spread sections in the next two chapters.

 There are three specific ways to determine the dominant option within a spread:

-The dominant leg within a spread is also the most valuable contract.
-An option’s premium represents its market value - the more valuable the contract, the higher the premium.
-Therefore, the option with the highest premium is the dominant leg.
+The dominant leg within a spread is the most valuable contract.
+An option’s premium is its market value: the more valuable the contract, the higher the premium.
+So when premiums are given, the dominant leg is the option with the highest premium.

 For example: